smit4227/aphid-Buchnera-RNAseq/README.md

 What you will need:
 1) RNA-Seq reads are available for download from NCBI (PRJNA564856)
-2) Download the "Reference Files" folder containing pea aphid and Buchnera genomes and annotation files
+2) The "Reference Files" folder contains the pea aphid and Buchnera genome annotation files, but you will need to download the genome sequence files from NCBI.
+We used "GCF_000142985.2_Acyr_2.0_genomic.fna" for A. pisum and "GCF_000009605.1_ASM960v1_genomic.fna" for Buchnera.
 3) bash programs:
   fastqc
   fastx